 An email link requires the "mailto:" protocol, followed by the appropriate email address.
 This instructs the browser to open a new mail message with the defined address already in the To line.

-- 1. With the Kinetic site open in the Files panel, open contact.html.
-Make sure the Live view is not active. - 2.
+- 1. With the Kinetic site open in the Files panel, open contact.html. - 2.
 Select the words "info@kineticbistro.atc" in the main content area. - 3.
-In the HTML Insert panel, click the Email Link button.
+In the Common Insert panel, click the Email Link button.